 DHSI 2015 offerings include the below.
 Thanks to overwhelming response from our community and the generous sponsorship of our partners, we'll have a number of additional courses on offer this coming year and, overall, smaller class sizes to facilitate better our learning together!
 As well, following DHSIers' suggestions, there is also the opportunity to take more than one course, by having several fabulous DHSI offerings during the weeks just before (1-5 June) and after (15-19 June) DHSI's core week of 8-12 June.

-DHSI 2013 offerings include the following.
-Fees for the 2013 DHSI are available here.
+Fees for this year's DHSI are available here.

-- A DHSI course runs daily for the duration of the week, so only one course can be taken at a time.
+- A DHSI course runs daily for the duration of a week, so only one course can be taken during a given week.

 - If you are unsure of which course would be best suited to your strengths and interests, please contact the DHSI coordinator.

 - In order to be eligible for a tuition scholarship, you must complete the scholarship application and receive your acceptance before registering for a course.
 (We regret that we are unable to offer tuition reimbursements to participants who register before receiving the results of their scholarship application.)

 - Within and outside of the new Graduate Certificate in DH, DHSI courses can be taken for UVic academic credit (and, at times, transferrable academic credit) via a number of courses, including DHUM 491 (use this form to register), ENGL 509 (arranged via UVic English), and others.